 - Jane Yung-jen Hsu and Wen-tau Yih.
 1997.
 Template-based information mining from HTML documents.
 In Proceedings of the fourteenth national conference on artificial intelligence and ninth conference on Innovative application of artificial intelligence (AAAI’97/IAAI’97).
 AAAI Press, pp. 256-262. cited by applicant .

 - Ganesh, Agarwal, Govind Kabra, and Kevin Chen-Chuan Chang.
 2010.
 Towards rich query interpretation: walking back and forth for mining query templates.
 In Proceedings of the 19th international conference on World wide web (WWW ’10).
 ACM, New York, NY USA, 1-10.
 DOI=10.
 1145/1772690.
 1772692 http://doi.acm.org/10.1145/1772690.1772692. cited by applicant.

 This is a Second Look at Augmentation Queries

 This is a continuation patent, which means that it was granted before, with the same description, and it now has new claims.
 When that happens, it can be worth looking at the old claims and the new claims to see how they have changed.
-I like that the new version seems to focus more strongly upon structured data.
+I like that the new version seems to focus more strongly on structured data.
 It tells us that it might use structured data in sites that appear for queries as synthetic queries, and if those meet the performance threshold, they may be added to the search results that appear for the original queries.
-The claims do seem to focus a little more on structured data as synthetic queries, but it doesn’t really change the claims that much.
+The claims seem to focus a little more on structured data as synthetic queries, but it doesn’t change the claims much.
 They haven’t changed enough to publish them side by side and compare them.